 All executives know the value of a quality education.
 Many will have taken MBAs at some point during their careers and some continue to add to their education as they move from industry to industry.
 Adopting an attitude of “always learning” is so important in many industries, so this section should not be neglected.

 Even if you have an MBA (or similar further education qualification), don’t omit your university degree.
 You may not wish to include the year when you graduated (for age discrimination reasons), but including your university and degree is standard for even senior executives.
 Your employer will see it on your LinkedIn profile, anyway.
-You never know who might be an alumnus — give yourself a chance of making that connection.
+You never know who might be an alumnus — give yourself a chance to make that connection.

 Master of Business Administration, University of York, York